King Gizzard & the Lizard Wizard: 2013–2014: Eyes Like the Sky, Float Along – Fill Your Lungs, Oddments, and I'm in Your Mind Fuzz

 The band's second full-length album, Eyes Like the Sky, was released on 22 February 2013.
 Described as a "cult western audio book", the album is narrated by Broderick Smith, Kenny-Smith's father, and tells the story of outlaws, Native Americans, and other figures of the American frontier.
 It was written collaboratively by Smith and Stu Mackenzie.
 Mackenzie said the album was inspired by Western films and Red Dead Redemption, among other things, and was written as a response to being typecast in their previous releases.

 The band's third full-length album, Float Along – Fill Your Lungs, was released on 27 September.
 King Gizzard shifted from garage rock to a more mellow folk and psychedelic sound on the eight-track album.
 It also saw Eric Moore start playing drums after previously playing theremin and keyboards.
 According to the liner notes from the album, this album is the first time they started to experiment with odd time signatures, which they would use on many songs going forward.

-In October 2013, 12 Bar Bruise would win Best Independent Hard Rock, Heavy or Punk Album at the AIR Awards with the band receiving a Carlton Dry Global Music Grant of $50,000 AUD.
+In October 2013, 12 Bar Bruise won Best Independent Hard Rock, Heavy or Punk Album at the AIR Awards with the band receiving a Carlton Dry Global Music Grant of $50,000 AUD.
 The grant afforded the band the opportunity to tour internationally for the first time in 2014 and fund professional recording at Daptone studios in Brooklyn.

 Oddments released on 7 March 2014.
 On this album, the band is more melodic, with the vocals being more prominent.
 The album's mixing style led to it being described as "recorded through a woollen sock in an adjacent room".

 The band's fifth full-length album, I'm in Your Mind Fuzz, was released on 31 October.
 The album touches on elements of fantasy, and lyrically delves into the concept of mind control.
 This was the first time the band took a "traditional" approach to writing and recording an album: the songs were written, the band rehearsed together, and they recorded the songs "as a band" in the studio.
 Pitchfork described the album as "open[ing] with a sprint" and ending "with some of their best slow jams".
 In 2019, the album came at #6 on Happy Mags list of "the 25 best psychedelic rock albums of the 2010s".